Cartier's gold Lunar Module up for auction

 Two handwritten notes penned by Albert Einstein have been sold at auction for a combined $1.8 million.
 Credit: MENAHEM KAHANA/AFP/AFP/Getty Images

-Among over 200 other lots is a letter written by Aldrin in 1964, five years before the Moon landing.
+Among over 200 other lots is a letter written by Aldrin in 1964, five years before the moon landing.
 In it, he predicts: "Our space program will stimulate the inventiveness of our scientists and engineers, the creativity of our scholars, the emotions of our artisans, the economy of our industry and nation, the imagination of our youth and the wisdom of our leaders."

 A handwritten letter by Michael Collins is also on sale.
 The future Apollo 11 pilot writes: "The ultimate value of our lunar landing program cannot be outlined in detail at this time, just as it was impossible to foresee all the uses to which the Wright brothers' invention would be put."